UK postage is typically £3.75

 All Honour Your Flow pads are pre-washed and ready to use.
-When you do wash them, as far as the fabrics are concerned, they can all be washed up to 60', although the PUL in the Maxis, Megas and Nights would prefer 40'.
+You should wash them with dark colours for the first few washes in case the dye runs a little.
+When you do wash them, as far as the fabrics are concerned, they can all be washed up to 60', although the PUL in the Maxis, Megas and Nights would prefer 40', which is also a more environmentally friendly temperature.
 Personally I have washed mine at all different temperatures to see what happens, and to be honest, I don't see much difference between washing at 30', 40' and 60'.
 But there is something else you should know about washing cloth menstrual pads, and that is the nature of heating blood.
-As blood is a protein, it can set with heating (like the white of an egg when you cook it), so there is actually reason to wash low rather than high.
-And of course, you already know, that's better for the environment too.
+As blood is a protein, it can set with heating (like the white of an egg when you cook it), so there is actually a scientific reason to wash low rather than high.

 Never Used Cloth Menstrual Pads Before?
 How To Get Started

 Remember - you don't have to buy a whole load of pads today!
 (Tempting though it may be) You can try one or two now, and once you know which you like best and which thickness, then build up your stash.
-Some women like to buy a whole pile in one go, others buy one or two at a time, integrating them in with disposables, until they have enough to use all cloth menstrual pads.
+Also, some women find that their flow gets lighter when they switch to cloth, so I think it’s best to buy a few pads at first, and come back for more next month.
+Many women buy a few at a time, integrating them in with disposables, until they have enough to use all cloth menstrual pads.

-"just to let you know we had the little parcel a couple of days ago and omg we were so happy with the contents! they are gorgeous! we love the tie dyed ones to bits! lol... my niece was over the 'moon' lol with them! and we loved the way they were presented with the little cotton 'ribbon' bows.....and thank you so very much for the little bags ...you are so kind...they shall be really useful and I think the idea of being able to put the pads into a string laundry bag is fab! particularly for pre teens like my niece who might feel quite awkward about washing the pads ..."
-(Rose, Swansea)
+"Just to let you know, we had the little parcel a couple of days ago and omg we were so happy with the contents! they are gorgeous! we love the tie dyed ones to bits! lol...
+My niece was over the 'moon' lol with them! and we loved the way they were presented with the little cotton 'ribbon' bows.....Thank you so very much for the little bags ...you are so kind...they shall be really useful and I think the idea of being able to put the pads into a string laundry bag is fab! particularly for pre teens like my niece who might feel quite awkward about washing the pads ..."
+Rose, Swansea

-“Thank you, thankyou, thank you!
-They are lovely - so soft & comfortable and I love the attention to detail - like the coloured poppers, the tie dye patterns, the coloured thread to tie them together, the tiny stitiching, the SOFTness!
+“Thank you, thank you, thank you!
+They are lovely - so soft & comfortable and I love the attention to detail - like the coloured poppers, the tie dye patterns, the coloured thread to tie them together, the tiny stitching, the SOFTness!
 They are beautifully made - I love them!
-I once planned to make my own, but that was over a year ago, so I came to the conclusion it was best to find an expert - you!
-(Marla, Weymouth)
+I once planned to make my own, but that was over a year ago, so I came to the conclusion it was best to find an expert - you!”
+Marla, Weymouth